DayoTitiloye-code/Orijournal/logs/mason.md

     - Changed font
 - Added a suitable background
 - Decided on a colour palette to use for the whole site

+- Added the post date to new posts